Welcome to today's edition of the Rush 24-7 podcast.

 Besides the fiction with the Corazon group, the other one that Obama's running is this idea about boots on the ground.

-We're gonna need them.
+We're going to need them.

 How does that give Obama cover when he eventually puts boots on the ground?

-Because he figures he'll get a drumping from Republicans in Congress, plus many military people and some people in the press, and it'll say uh reluctantly have had to put uh military in on the ground.
+Because he figures he'll get a drum beat from Republicans in Congress, plus many military people and some people in the press.

 And he'll try to blame the military for any casualties that way.

-The military from the get go has been publicly saying that this is a waste of time without boots on the ground.
+The military from the get-go has been publicly saying that this is a waste of time without boots on the ground.

-They're not they're not being silent about that.
+They're not being silent about that.

 They've been very upfront about it.